LucDemortier/LucDemortier.github.io/_posts/2016-07-06-RandomForestsWiMLDS.md

 To gain some insight into the features it is helpful to plot their normalized distributions separately for the "delay" and "no-delay" cases.
 This is shown below in Figures 1, 2, and 3.
 Because of their normalization, these plots have a simple statistical interpretation: at any point along the X-axis, the ratio of the two distributions is a likelihood ratio.
 The top-left panel of Figure 1 for example, indicates that the likelihood of a delay increased from 2004 to 2007.

-{% fullwidth "assets/img/blog/RandomForests/FlightDelayFeatures1.png" "Figure 1: Histograms of the year, month, day of month, day of week, departure time, and flight distance of the flights in the airline data set, for flights with (orange) and without (blue) delay.
+{% fullwidth "assets/img/blog/007_RandomForests/FlightDelayFeatures1.png" "Figure 1: Histograms of the year, month, day of month, day of week, departure time, and flight distance of the flights in the airline data set, for flights with (orange) and without (blue) delay.
 All distributions are normalized to unit area in order to emphasize differences in shape." %}

 Several other effects are visible in these plots: delays tend to be more likely during summer months and in December, in the second half of any given month, in the middle of the week, and at the end of the day.
 Short flights seem less likely to be delayed than long ones.
 Perhaps the sharpest difference between delay and no-delay is exhibited by the histogram of departure times.

 The remaining features are categorical, and their distributions can be represented with bar charts.
 First the airline codes, ordered alphabetically.
 There are 23 of them:

-{% maincolumn "assets/img/blog/RandomForests/FlightDelayFeatures2.png" "Figure 2: Bar chart of airline codes for flights with (orange) and without (blue) delay.
+{% maincolumn "assets/img/blog/007_RandomForests/FlightDelayFeatures2.png" "Figure 2: Bar chart of airline codes for flights with (orange) and without (blue) delay.
 The charts are normalized to the same area." %}

 Next, the airports of departure and destination.
-There are 307 of the former and 306 of the latter.
-For readability I have chosen to display only 30 of each, vertically, and ordered by the maximum value of the delay and no-delay distributions at each airport.
-The main thing one learns from these charts is that some airports are busier than others, and busyness correlates with delays (see for example ATL-Atlanta, EWR-Newark, and ORD-Chicago).
+There are 307 of the former and 306 of the latter, so these are long charts.
+For readability I have chosen to display them vertically, and ordered alphabetically.
+The main thing one learns from these charts is that some airports are busier than others, and busyness correlates with delays (see for example ATL-Atlanta, EWR-Newark, and ORD-Chicago), but not in a systematic way (DFW-Dallas/Fort Worth, IAH-Houston, and LAX-Los Angeles).
+Enjoy the scroll down, and I’ll see you on the other side of YUM (Yuma, AZ)…

-{% maincolumn "assets/img/blog/RandomForests/FlightDelayFeatures3.png" "Figure 3: Bar charts of the top 30 departure (left) and destination (right) airports for flights with (orange) and without (blue) delay.
+{% maincolumn "assets/img/blog/007_RandomForests/FlightDelayFeatures3a.png" "Figure 3: Bar charts of departure (left) and destination (right) airports for flights with (orange) and without (blue) delay.
 The charts are normalized to the same area." %}

 {% marginnote "btt-1" "[Back to Top](#TopOfPage)" %}